 - Professional background

-- Fun facts (such as a special talent, unique hobby or another tidbit of information that can inspire conversations)
+- Two or three fun facts (such as a special talent, favorite sports team, unique hobby or another tidbit of information that can inspire conversation)

 Consider sending your new hire a brief questionnaire before their first day to help you fill out the new employee announcement.
 Alternatively, you can ask the new hire to write a few sentences about their hobbies and interests to include in the new hire announcement.
 It can also be helpful to include a recent headshot, so other employees recognize the new hire around the office.

-Some companies send new employee announcements to the entire organization.
+Some companies send new employee introduction emails to the entire organization.
 However, if your company is especially large, you may opt to send the message only to those in the new hire’s business unit or department.
 Ideally, anyone who will be interacting with the new employee on a regular basis should be introduced via the new hire email.
 Make sure to CC the new employee in the email so they can see if any of their new teammates reply with a welcome message or GIF.

-You may also consider posting the announcement on bulletin boards, and welcoming new hires during all-hands meetings to make sure no one misses the memo.
+Beyond email, you can also post the announcement on bulletin boards, and welcome new hires during all-hands meetings to make sure no one misses the memo.

 Related: How to Build Trust with Employees and New Hires

 Subject line: Help us welcome [new employee name] to the team!